quddd/Traffic-Sign-detection/README.md

  **Opencv version**: 3.0

  - Input: image containing a traffic signs
- - Output: image copy with the appropriate label
+ - Output: image copy with the appropriate traffic sign label

  ## How to Run:
 	navigate to python folder and run: